datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:3be71779cd
 ## Renaming Columns

 Did you see how easy it was?
 In one command you already tidied up your dataset!
 Now we just need a bit further fine-tuning.
 Change the column names with pandas' rename function.
-Its syntax is `df.rename(columns = d, inplace = True)`, where `d` is a dictionary where the keys are the columns you want to change, and the values are the new names for these columns.
-The code `inplace = True` means the result would be stored in the original DataFrame instead of a new one.
+Its syntax is `df.rename(columns = d, inplace = Flase)`, where `d` is a dictionary where the keys are the columns you want to change, and the values are the new names for these columns.
+The code `inplace = Flase` means the result would be stored in a new DataFrame instead of the original one.

 *** =instructions